National Immigrant Heritage Month

 Books of Our Roots: A Collection of Literature from The Countries of Our Origin

-In this Knowledge Quest blog, Karin Greenberg shares the creation of her Books of Our Roots: A Collection of Literature from the Countries of Our Origin project.
-Greenberg created the project to connect with and engage students who had not been active library participants in the past.
+In this KQ blog, Karin Greenberg shares the creation of her Books of Our Roots: A Collection of Literature from the Countries of Our Origin project.

 New Americans Toolkit

-The ALSC Library Service to Underserved Children and Their Caregivers committee created a vibrant, dynamic toolkit for working with new Americans.
-The toolkit is divided into three parts, Professional and Community Resources, Recommended Read-alouds, and Intentional Programming.
+The ALSC Library Service to Underserved Children &Their Caregivers committee created a toolkit for working with new Americans.
+The toolkit is divided into 3 parts, Professional & Community Resources, Recommended Read-alouds, and Intentional Programming.

-This AASL National Conference archived session presented by Karen Gavigan and Kasey L. Garrison, shares an overview of graphic novel titles dealing with critical social justice issues in different curriculum areas like Science and History and aligns titles with the AASL National School Library Standards for Learners, School Librarian, and School Libraries and the Common Core Standards.
+This AASL National Conference archived session shares an overview of graphic novel titles dealing with critical social justice issues in different curriculum areas like Science and History and aligns titles with the AASL Standards.

 Libraries Respond: Immigrants, Refugees, and Asylum Seekers